ArduPilot/ardupilot_wiki/dev/source/docs/skyviper.rst

 .. note::

-   These instructions relate specifically to developing and updating the the Open Source code present on the drone.
+   These instructions relate specifically to developing and updating the Open Source code present on the drone.
 For general help and information on the SkyViper, please visit SkyRocket's website: http://sky-viper.com/

 .. warning::